janko/flickr-objects/README.md

 <% end %>
 ```

-To find out more, take a look at [this wiki](https://github.com/janko-m/flickr-objects/wiki/Sizes).
+To find out more, see [`Flickr::Object::Photo`](http://rubydoc.info/gems/flickr-objects/Flickr/Object/Photo).

 ## Authentication

-If you need to make authenticated API requests (which you'll probably often want), you should create an
+You may need to make authenticated API requests, using an access token.
-instance, assigning it the user's access token.

 ```ruby
 flickr = Flickr.new("ACCESS_TOKEN_KEY", "ACCESS_TOKEN_SECRET")